 The Fire Prevention Bureau, in conjunction with dctv23, will provide monthly fire and life safety education spots on dctv23 and the county website.

 Organizations interested in obtaining a speaker for a meeting or special event, or who wish to schedule a station tour, may contact us at 770-920-7484.
 Please contact us a minimum of 10 days prior to your event, so that we may schedule any necessary station apparatus and equipment to be available.
 Please bear in mind that we are a working, emergency response agency, and as such, equipment scheduled to be available for an education program is subject to call out on emergency calls at any time prior to or during the event.

 Trips to a fire station can be an exciting and educational experience for children of all ages.
 Douglas County Fire Department routinely schedules "station tours" for civic organizations and school field trips.

 During station tours, educational components are geared towards general fire safety, fire drill preparedness and "a day in the life of a firefighter" for younger age groups.
 Lesson plans have been developed that are age appropriate and are timed specifically to the attention span of the audience.
 (Lessons can however, be individualized to meet the needs of a specific organization.)
 Our fire station tours and education are instructed by the Fire Prevention Bureau and/or the station company officer.
 Typical station tour allotted times are as follows:

 Station tours are scheduled on a first come, first serve basis and are available:

-The Fire Prevention Bureau requests a minimum of a 7 day notice to schedule any fire education event.
+The Fire Prevention Bureau requires a minimum of a 10-day notice to schedule any fire education event.
 Please allow a one business day turn around for all call backs.